open-telemetry/oteps/text/0066-separate-context-propagation.md

 **`CreateKey(name) -> key`**
-To allow concerns to control access to their data, the Context API uses keys which cannot be guessed by third parties which have not been explictly handed the key.
+To allow concerns to control access to their data, the Context API uses keys which cannot be guessed by third parties which have not been explicitly handed the key.
 It is recommended that concerns mediate data access via an API, rather than provide direct public access to their keys.